gltronred/qcns2026/README.md

 pnpm build
 ```

+The resulting static files will be located in the `dist/` directory.

 ## TODO

 - use a JSON file to populate important dates on the index, "CFP", and "Important dates" pages